POWERING A GREEN NOVA SCOTIA, TOGETHER

 We’re on a path to building a cleaner, greener energy future for our province.
 It’s why we’re moving off coal and working to reach 80% renewable energy by 2030.

 Like any goal worth striving for, there is a lot to consider.
-And we know it’s critical that we listen to our customers and our communities as we work to build a greener Nova Scotia, together.
+It’s critical that we listen to and engage with our customers, stakeholders, and communities across the province as we work to build a greener Nova Scotia, together.

 our energy stats